montemishkin/config-osx/README.md

 - `pip3` must be installed at `/usr/local/bin/pip3`
 - `python2.7` must be installed at `/usr/local/bin/python2.7`
 - `virtualenvwrapper.sh` must be installed **for python2.7** at `/usr/local/bin/virtualenvwrapper.sh`
+- Probably some more stuff I can't think of right now...
+I'll fix that one day.

 ## link.sh